Meetoul/android_device_Unihertz_Jelly2/README.md

-Csommon device configuration for the Unihertz Jelly2
+Common device configuration for the Unihertz Jelly2
 =================================================
 This common device tree is intended for the usage in a LineageOS or similar building environment.